 • All the bridge’s eight lanes were officially opened on March 24, 2010

-• The Seal link highly reduces the amount of travel time between Worli and Bandra from 20 to 30 minutes during peak hours to ten minutes.
+• The Seal link reduces the travel time between Worli and Bandra from 20 to 30 minutes during peak hours to ten minutes.

-• The bridge’s total length is 5.6 kilometers which is equivalent to 3.5mi.
+• The bridge’s total length is 5.6 kilometers, equivalent to 3.5mi.

 • It is 66 feet wide

 • It has a height of 126 meters.

 • The Bandra-Worli longest span is 850 feet.

 Frequently Asked Questions

 In one way or another, the sea link is unique to the country because it appears as number four in the list of the longest bridges in India.
 In addition, this is a cable-stayed bridge that has pre-stressed concrete-steel ramps on both sides.